 The user of the IRENA maps should be mindful that, despite their high resolution, results remain sensitive to the selection and ranges of input data.
-The maps provide a valid overview at continental and regional levels but may not be relevant in local contexts.
+The maps provide a valid overview at continental and regional levels but may be less relevant in local contexts.
 The primary reason is that as the area under study decreases in size there should be an accompanying increase in detail, including more information about local conditions.
-Examples that may not be factored in the larger maps covering larger territory displayed in this analysis include local conditions such as land ownership, intermittent land use, protected landscapes, sensitive ecosystems, and grid capacity in comparison to electricity demand.
+Examples that may not be factored in the current large-scale analysis include local conditions such as land ownership, intermittent land use, protected landscapes, sensitive ecosystems, and grid capacity in comparison to electricity demand.

-The value proposition of this study is therefore not to deliver a final map or assessment but instead to introduce a consistent and replicable methodology for evaluating renewable energy potential using a peer-reviewed opportunity-based approach, which is more detailed option in contrast with more common exclusion-based approaches.
+The value proposition of this study is therefore not to deliver a final map or assessment but instead to introduce a consistent and replicable methodology for evaluating renewable energy potential using a peerreviewed opportunity-based approach, which is a more detailed option in contrast with more common exclusion-based approaches.